-Account lockout is a security mechanism that locks a user after repeated failed login attempts.
-It is used to slow down brute-force attacks as well as to compensate for weak password policies.
+Account lockout is a security mechanism that locks a user account after repeated failed login attempts.
+It is used to slow down brute-force attacks, and to compensate for weak password policies.

 Most deployments use the identity store's password policy to control account lockout.
-If that is not an option to your deployment, configure account lockout in AM as explained in this section.
+If this is not an option in your deployment, configure account lockout, as explained in this section.